danielsollondon/azvmimagebuilder/troubleshootingaib.md

 Download the customization.log/RedHatBuilder.log, search / grep for ERROR.

+>>> Note!!!
+If you do not see any logs during the image build, check that you have 'Owner' permssions to the staging resource group, 'IT_<ImageResourceGroupName>_<TemplateName>'.

 Here is an example when you do not run inline commands with the correct elevated user permissions:

 ```bash